“I know therapy is going well when clients bring more and more of their authentic selves.”

 About Eric

-I obtained my B.A. in Psychology and B.A. in Music from Augustana College in Rock Island, IL, and my M.A. in Counseling Psychology from The Chicago School of Professional Psychology.
-My experience is primarily in community mental health, working with marginalized populations and minoritized identities at Howard Brown Health’s Counseling Center in Uptown-Buena Park.
-At Howard Brown, I worked specifically with the Recovering with Pride program, which takes a harm reduction and trauma-informed approach to treatment of substance use issues.
+I obtained my B.A. in Psychology and B.A. in Music from Augustana College in Rock Island, IL and my M.A. in Counseling Psychology from The Chicago School of Professional Psychology.
+Prior to my work at Bespoke, I worked at Howard Brown Health’s Counseling Center in Uptown-Buena Park.
+This experience in community mental health focused on substance use and addiction treatment through Howard Brown’s former Recovering with Pride program, which approached healing and recovery from harm-reduction and trauma-informed perspectives that continue to inform my work today.